Google memo highlights need for more diversity talk (CNET News Podcast)

 With contribution from Stephen Beacham.

-CEO Sundar Pichai called off a public debate about a now-dismissed engineer's views that biological factors may partly explain why there are fewer women in tech.
+CEO Sundar Pichai calls off a public debate about a now-dismissed engineer's views that biological factors may explain why there are fewer women in tech.
 What's next?

 Hosted by: CNET Editors